 In addition, the Center organizes events and activities that foster dialogue among faculty, students, and the public.
 Past and present guest speakers include Kyoto Prize Winner Martha Nussbaum, Nobel Prize Winner Amartya Sen, New York Times bestselling author Dan Ariely, award-winning British historian Adam Tooze, Nobel Prize Winner Esther Duflo, and award-winning philosopher, cultural theorist, and novelist Kwame Anthony Appiah.

-The Philosophy, Politics, and Economics Review by Kellogg Center for Philosophy, Politics, and Economics is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License, except where otherwise noted.
+The Philosophy, Politics, and Economics Review by the Kellogg Center for Philosophy, Politics, and Economics is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License, except where otherwise noted.
+Journal ISSN: 2766-7855.